stiebel/train-yolov4-tiny-colab/README.md

 # this is the training part

+You do not have to edit any files, make the changes within the colab.
-start the training by pressing the Colab button
+Start the training by pressing the colab button.